 K – Keep Passwords Secure

 To take this a step further, let’s break down the stages of your trip.
 Below, we highlight some cybersecurity tips to consider before, during, and after you’ve returned.

 Before Your Trip

-- Update and backup all of your devices: phones, laptops, tablets, etc. Any devices that aren’t up-to-date are at risk of being breached.
+- Update and backup all of your devices: phones, laptops, tablets, etc. Any devices that aren’t up-to-date are at risk of being breached by cybercriminals.
 Updates are often necessary to implement “security patches” and without these patches, your devices are more vulnerable to attacks.
 Also, be sure to backup your devices in case they get lost, hacked, or stolen.
 This way, you’ll still have your important data at home even without the hardware.